What was Abraham’s religion before God called him?

 Though Abraham forsook moon worship, the worship of heavenly objects became a continual problem with his descendants.
 Many times in the Old Testament, God rebuked the children of Abraham for their idolatry and renewed His call to worship Him alone.
 In Deuteronomy 17:2–5, God specified the punishment for idolatry—death by stoning.
 Moses described idolatry as doing what is evil in the sight of God and transgressing His covenant.
 Much later, King Hoshea of Israel was defeated and the people taken captive.
 Second Kings 17:16 says the defeat happened because the people “bowed down to all the starry hosts.”
 In 2 Kings 23:4–5 King Josiah of Judah led a revival of Yahweh worship and deposed the false priests who burned incense to the sun, moon, and stars.

 God Almighty, creator of heaven and earth, wants people to worship Him, not the things He created.
 In Romans 1:18–20, we are told, “The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness, since what may be known about God is plain to them, because God has made it plain to them.
 For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.”
 When we worship creation instead of the Creator, we exchange the truth about God for a lie (Romans 1:25) and reject what God has revealed about everything in life.
-God saved Abraham out of idolatry, changed his name, and him called to follow Him.
+God saved Abraham out of idolatry, changed his name, and called him to follow Him.
 As a result of God’s blessings to Abraham, the whole world is blessed (Genesis 18:18).

 Recommended Resources: Genesis - NIV Application Commentary by John Walton and Logos Bible Software.